prometheus/docs/content/governance.md

 ### Governance changes

-Material changes to this document are discussed publicly on the [developer mailing mailing list][devs].
+Material changes to this document are discussed publicly on the [developer mailing list][devs].
 Any change requires a [supermajority](#supermajority-vote) in favor.
 Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Editorial changes